disruptek/nimph/README.md

 That said, Windows builds may work just fine for you using the older `bootstrap.ps1` which relies upon `nimble` to install dependencies.

+### OS X

+I no longer test OS X via the CI because I cannot be bothered to debug libgit2/libssh behavior there.
+The tests for nim-1.2 do pass, however.

 ### GitHub Integration